Multi-Product Dynamic Pricing in High-Dimensions with Heterogeneous Price Sensitivity: Benchmark policy

-We can now formally define the notion of regret.
-Let $\pi$ be a pricing policy that sets the vector of prices $p^\pi_t = (p^\pi_{it})_{i\in \cC_t}$ at time $t$ for the products in the consideration set $\cC_t$.
+The seller's goal is to minimize her regret, which is defined as the expected revenue loss against a clairvoyant policy that knows the utility model parameters $\theta_0, \gamma_0$ in advance and always offers the revenue-maximizing prices.
+Formally, let $\pi$ be a pricing policy that chooses prices $p^\pi_t = (p^\pi_{it})_{i\in \cC_t}$ at time $t$ for the products in the consideration set $\cC_t$.
 Then, the seller's expected revenue at period $t$, under such policy will be

 with $q_{it}$ being the probability of buying product $i$ from the set $\cC_t$ as given by Eq~\eqref{probs}.\footnote{More precisely, $\rev^\pi_t$ is the expected revenue conditional on filtration $\cF_{t-1}$, where $\cF_t$ is the sigma algebra generated by feature matrices $X_1, \dotsc, X_{t+1}$ and market shocks $z_1,\dotsc, z_{t}$.} Similarly, we let $\rev^*_t$ be the seller's expected revenue under the benchmark policy that sets price vectors {{${p}^*_t$}}, at period $t$.
 The worst-case cumulative regret of policy $\pi$ is defined as